24 Greatest Places to Visit in Upstate New York + Hidden Gems

 Nearby Watkins Glen State Park has 19 waterfalls, gorges, hiking, and more natural wonders.
 Its most iconic attraction is the Rainbow Bridge (pictured above), which is a relatively flat walk about a mile from the entrance.
 Additionally, more adventurous hikers can walk the North and South Rim of the glen.
 We recommend the South Rim trail, as you can look down at the creek as you hike.
 Keep in mind, there is no alcohol or pets allowed on the Gorge Trail.

-When looking into upstate New York getaways, Skaneateles, NY is the perfect destination.
+Just 30 minutes from Syracuse, Skaneateles is the perfect lakeside destination.
 This small town hidden gem offers iconic places to stay such as the Skaneateles Suites Boutique Hotel, Mirbeau Inn & Spa Skaneateles, or consider renting a waterfront vacation home.
-The walkable downtown area is located at the foot of Skaneateles Lake and offers cute restaurants, boutique artisanry shops, historic sights, and much more.
+The walkable downtown area is located at the foot of Skaneateles Lake and offers cute restaurants, boutique artisan shops, historic sights, and much more.

 Additionally, the John D. Barrow Art Gallery shows historical paintings of the area.
 You can even “borrow” a painting from this art gallery to showcase in your home.
 Biking is also popular here, with a 32-mile road circuit.
 Finally, Last Shot Distillery offers a number of award-winning spirits you will definitely want to try.